haydos404/quantum/README.md

 - **Modular by design** - Workflow elements of type are implemented by ['connectors'](##connectors).
 [Connectors](##connectors) are specific stateless units of work that may be hosted internally as a derived INativeConnector or externally as a type of IHTTPConnector.
 This allows people to define loose implementations means that we can scale to accommodate a number of language definitions.
 - **Process Language Agnostic** - Quantum engine allows for [adaptor](##Adaptors) middleware to compile process definitions into the natively supported execution type, IDefinition.
 As an example quantum will provide a base BPMN 2.0 adaption middleware that will provide an example of this.

+## Getting Started

+We use `yarn` workspaces and `lerna` to help us with our build process.

+To get started:

+1. Install yarn - `npm install -g yarn`
+2. Install all sub modules - `lerna bootstrap`
+3. Compile typescript - `lerna run build`
+4. Include core `quantum` package OR execute `quantum-rest` - `npm run start`

 ## Connectors

 > Work in progress